The Ankole Cows of Uganda – Rwanda – The Cattle Of Royalty

-- Cowdung Paintings – Imigongo has become an art form over the years in Rwanda.
+- Cowdung Paintings – Imigongo has become an art form in Rwanda.

-- Some see cow Urine as having medicinal qualities.
+- Some see Ankole Cow Urine as having medicinal qualities.

-- Ankole Cow Horns are used for decorations and creating jewelry, which often is sold to tourists.
+- Ankole Cow Horns are used for decorations and creating jewelry, often sold to tourists.

 You will enjoy the Ankole cattle of Rwanda and Uganda.
-If you are not a vegetarian or vegan, you will enjoy the taste of the beef from steaks to stews, but most of all, you will enjoy the large Ankole Cattle Herds that you will come across all over Rwanda and Southwest Uganda.
+If you are not a vegetarian or vegan, you will enjoy the taste of the beef, from steaks to stews, but most of all, you will want the large Ankole Cattle Herds that you will come across all over Rwanda and Southwest Uganda.

 President Museveni of Uganda – Uganda’s #1 Ankole Cow Rancher:

 He even hosts visiting Presidents, Dignitaries, and other officials there.
-His porch affords him a great view of these magnificent cows that are his prized and beloved possession.
-He even uses the things learned on the Ranch in inspiring fellow Ugandans to become Cattle Ranchers and make a decent profit.
+His porch gives him a great view of these magnificent cows, his prized and beloved possession.
+He even uses the things learned on the Ranch to inspire fellow Ugandans to become Cattle Ranchers and make a decent profit.

-President Kagame of Rwanda, on a state visit to Uganda and the Kisozi Ranch, even gave him a gift of Ankole Watusi Cows from Rwanda.
+On a state visit to Uganda and the Kisozi Ranch, President Kagame of Rwanda gave him a gift of Ankole Watusi Cows from Rwanda.

-The Ankole Cows of Uganda – even the President of the Country loves them.
-He and the President of Rwanda, Paul Kagame, and the President of South Africa, Cyril Ramaphosa, who is also an Ankole Cattle Rancher.
+The Ankole Cows of Uganda – even the country’s President loves them.
+He and the President of Rwanda, Paul Kagame, and the President of South Africa, Cyril Ramaphosa, also an Ankole Cattle Rancher.

 President Museveni and others are spearheading an effort to preserve the Ankole herds of Uganda.
 They have come under threat and are now endangered due to crossbreeding to increase milk production in Uganda.